abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 ### Term introduction

 Then, $True : Bool$ says that "$True$ is a boolean" i.e. it adds one value to this newly created datatype.
-In the diagram, we will represent that as an arrow from the singleton  type $1$ (known as the `Unit` type in Haskell), as per the Elementary Theory of the Category of Sets (see chapter 2).
+In the diagram, we will represent that as an arrow from the singleton type, known as the $Unit$ type in Haskell, as per the Elementary Theory of the Category of Sets from chapter 2.

 ![ The Boolean type with one value: a circle with one ball --- True](../06_type/bool_type_true.svg)